Iaas, Paas, Saas are the major three major categories of cloud services.

 Examples: AWS Elastic Beanstalk, Windows Azure, Heroku, Force.com, Google App Engine, Apache Stratos.

 SaaS (Software as a Service): In the SaaS model, you will directly get the application from the vendor.
 You don’t even have to install the OS or the application and maintain it.
 You just have to pay and use it through some client.
+SaaS is cost predictive model, example, 10$ for a user per month.
+Users pay for software they use.

-Examples: Google Apps, Microsoft Office 365.
+Examples: Google Apps, Microsoft Office 365 or Azure SQL service.

 Let’s consider an example of creating an application that stores data in a database.